carpentries-lab/python-aos-lesson/episodes/01-conda.md

 According to the [latest documentation](https://docs.anaconda.com/anaconda/#anaconda-navigator-or-conda), Anaconda comes with over 250 of the most widely used data science libraries (and their dependencies) pre-installed.
-In addition, there are several thousand libraries available via the `conda install` command, which can be executed using the Bash Shell or Anaconda Prompt (Windows only).
+In addition, there are several hundred more libraries available via the `conda install` command, which can be executed using the Bash Shell or Anaconda Prompt (Windows only).
 It is also possible to install packages using the Anaconda Navigator graphical user interface.